The Skills for Care podcast series 'The care exchange' celebrates the role of managers in social care.

 Episode 6: I’m a dictate obsessive

-Joined by Ruth French the Operations Director for Stow Healthcare, an organisation that specialises in turning failed services around to become Outstanding services.
+In this podcast we are joined by Ruth French the Operations Director for Stow Healthcare, an organisation that specialises in turning failed services around to become Outstanding services.
 Ruth talks about the importance of recognising that everyone is human and that we all make mistakes.
 She shares her tips on colour-coded improvement plans, time-saving dictation, and golden gems.
 She also discusses why it’s so important to stand up and have your voice heard by telling your story and giving positive messages about social care in the media.
-Ruth believes that we need to say ‘Watch me, not why me.’

 Episode 7: I don’t want to be just another suit